Nouman404/nouman404.github.io/_posts/CTFs/Hackday2023/Stega/2023-03-20-Chunk_of_surprises.md

 # Chunk_of_surprises

 In this challenge, we are given a [png image](https://github.com/Nouman404/nouman404.github.io/blob/main/_posts/CTFs/Hackday2023/Stega/Chunk_of_surprises/Chunk_of_surprises.png).
 But when we try to open it, we get an error.
-So we look at the hexadecimal inside the image and we see that the headers and the tailer are not correct.
+So we look at the hexadecimal inside the image and we see that the headers and the trailer are not correct.